platan/idea-gradle-dependencies-formatter/README.md

 If you need to paste XML with maven dependency into gradle file without modification, please use `Paste Simple` action.

-Note: This feature was added to IntelliJ IDEA in version 2016.3.
+Note: In version 2016.3 IntelliJ IDEA added a similar feature.
 It converts a single maven dependency at once and handles only simple cases.
+This plugin overrides this built-in feature.

 ## Development